The Plan provides for an Income Continuance after you have exhausted the benefits provided under the Wage Indemnity section.

 Disability means the continuous inability as a result of illness or injury to perform each and every gainful occupation or employment for which you are reasonably qualified by education training or experience.
 The member must not be engaged in any occupation or employment for wage or profit.

-The payment amount is $1,000.00 per month to approved members.
-Income tax is not deducted, but you will receive a T4 for the calendar year from the Welfare office, for Income Tax purposes.
+The payment amount is $1,250.00 per month to approved members.
+Income tax is deducted, and you will receive a T4 for the calendar year from the Welfare office, for Income Tax purposes.

 Disabilities Not Covered